jonaskje/binary-object-notation/README.md

 2\.
 BON Format
 -------------

-A BON record consists of the following sections:
+A BON record consists of the following sections (in this order):
 1. Header
 2. Objects
 3. Arrays